Thomas Cook & Son pioneered popular tourism, and has ranked among the largest travel agencies in the world for much of its history.

 Thomas Cook (1808 – 1892) was born in modest circumstances in Melbourne, Derbyshire.
-Cook was raised in the family’s New Connexion Baptist denomination.
-His father died when Cook was just four years old.
+He was raised as a New Connexion Baptist.
+Thomas Cook was just four years old when his father died.

-From the age of 14 Cook was apprenticed to a wood turner in Market Harborough, Leicestershire.
-He would sometimes begin work as early as 2 or 3 o’clock in the morning, so that he could later indulge his passion of angle fishing in the River Trent.
+Cook was apprenticed to a wood turner in Market Harborough, Leicestershire from the age of 14.
+He would sometimes begin work at two or three o’clock in the morning so that he could finish work early and indulge in his passion of fishing in the River Trent.

 Cook did not complete his apprenticeship, and instead went to work for a printer and publisher in Loughborough.
 His employer was a keen Baptist.
 Cook was engaged as a Baptist preacher from 1828.

 Cook entered into business for himself from 1832, as a wood turner and cabinet market in Market Harborough.
-Cook became closely involved with the temperance movement at this time.
+Cook became closely associated with the temperance movement from this time.

 Meanwhile, his travel agency business continued to grow.
 300 people were taken to Scotland in 1846.